kristovatlas/kiaraRobles.github.io/_posts/2016-01-01-learningjavascriptfromobjectivecpart1.md

             return self;
         }

-For the full implementation of two full class categories checkout the GitHub repo [here](https://github.com/kiaraRobles/ENVJavaScript).
+For the full implementation of the classes checkout the GitHub repo [here](https://github.com/kiaraRobles/ENVJavaScript).